Table1/PilotPower/README.md

 PilotPower
 ==========

 Pilot Power is a program to allow research to simulate the implications of using pilot studies to inform research design decisions in experiments.
 This program is a companion application for the article "Westlund, Erik and Elizabeth A. Stuart.
 (2016).
-The Nonuse, Misuse, and Proper Use of Pilot Studies in Experimental Evaluation Research," which is forthcoming in the [American Journal of Evaluation](https://us.sagepub.com/en-us/nam/american-journal-of-evaluation/journal201729).
+The Nonuse, Misuse, and Proper Use of Pilot Studies in Experimental Evaluation Research", which is forthcoming in the [American Journal of Evaluation](https://us.sagepub.com/en-us/nam/american-journal-of-evaluation/journal201729).

 **Ensuring dependencies are installed**